 "I understand the destruction that drugs can have on families and society and I am extremely remorseful for the mistakes I made when I was a teenager.
 Although apologising can’t change the past, I am so sorry.
 I have learnt many lessons and would dearly love the chance to return home to Australia and make a positive contribution to society."

-My name is Scott Anthony Rush and since April 2005, I have been imprisoned in Bali, Indonesia.
+My name is Scott Rush and since April 2005, I have been imprisoned in Bali, Indonesia.
 I was arrested when I was nineteen years old, and it was my first time travelling overseas.

-Prior to arriving in Bali, I had not been out of high school for long, and like a lot of teens, I didn't really know what I wanted to do in life.
+Prior to arriving in Bali, I had not been out of high school for long, and like a lot of teens, I didn't really know what I wanted to do in life at that time.
 I tried my hand at various things including construction and retail, before beginning the process of applying for a position in the Royal Australian Air Force.
 Growing up, I loved playing rugby league and rugby union, cricket and basically any other sports I could get my hands on.
 I enjoyed spending time with my family and I always had lots of pets, which I liked looking after.

 This year, 2020, marks my 15th year in prison.
 People sometimes ask me what it feels like to have spent almost half of my life trying to survive in jail, but it’s a difficult question to answer because it’s all I know.
 I miss the simple things in life, like being able to have a shower, or sleep in a bed, or regularly see and talk to my loved ones back home.